 Helping those who have been dealt an unfair hand

-Working with Centrepoint, Action for Children and Dementia UK, we will make a difference across generations to some of the most disadvantaged people in our communities.
+Working with Action for Children, Centrepoint, Dementia UK and The Royal Marsden Cancer Charity, we’ll make a difference across generations to some of the most disadvantaged people in our communities.

 How do we help?

 Each year Nationwide gives 1% of its profits before tax to good causes.
-Three quarters of that amount goes to the Nationwide Fairer Futures programme and one quarter to the Nationwide Foundation, an independent charity which aims to increase the availability of decent, affordable homes for people in housing need.
+This is split between the Nationwide Fairer Futures programme and the Nationwide Foundation, an independent charity which aims to increase the availability of decent, affordable homes for people in housing need.

 You can find out how our previous grants, colleague involvement and charity donations have helped local communities across the UK in our social impact report.

-Read our social impact report - PDF 4.7MB (opens in a new window)
+Read our social impact report - PDF 2.5MB (opens in a new window)

 Our charity partners

-We've chosen to partner with three brilliant charities for Nationwide Fairer Futures.
+We've chosen to partner with 4 brilliant charities for Nationwide Fairer Futures.
 Each is a leader in its area, working hard to make a difference to people across the UK.

 Action for Children - helping families living in poverty